 Today’s global device market consists of 9,000+ smartphones and tablets manufactured by hundreds of different brands.
 Of course, everyone’s target audience is only a slice of that pie based on varying user demographics.
 Even so, any slice of the market is fragmented enough that bugs of all kinds can break your code and trigger frenzy at 1 AM.

 Before getting into the solution, let’s look at exactly what you’re up against:

-New specs bring along new headaches.
+- New specs bring along new headaches.
 Just weeks after Samsung caused an uproar with their foldable smartphone, Lenovo went one step further and filed a patent for a vertically folding phone!
 The mobile industry is constantly innovating.
 Exciting right?
-Not for the web developer who now has to build and do cross browser testing for one more dimension (literally).
+Not for the web developer who now has to build and test for one more dimension (literally).

 The message is loud and clear.
 More devices mean more complications.
 But how exactly do you keep up when the list of devices is huge and constantly changing?

 Developers, designers and testers came to us with this problem several years back, right around when mobile users overtook desktop users on the Web.

 We came up with a solution to manage the complications with a growing device market—a framework that would account for variations in devices while minimizing the number of devices you have to test on.
 Every few months, we use this framework to update our list of device recommendations.

 So what’s the magic formula?

 We look at global trends in mobile usage, device popularity and BrowserStack data across 2M+ users.
 After multiple rounds of optimization, we arrive at the minimum number of devices that give you maximum coverage of the market.
 Since the device market varies based on geography, we also offer country-specific device recommendations.